-About this citrus cookie recipe:
+Why you'll love this citrus cookie recipe

 I am a big fan of crisp sugar cookies and this citrus sugar cookie recipe is our favorite one to make at the holidays.
 These are lemon and orange cookies but with just a hint of those flavors in the dough to really elevate the flavor of these cookies.

 These are crisp sugar cookies that are lightly citrus-flavored and not too sweet.
 In other words, delicious!

 This citrus sugar cookie dough can be made ahead of time and stored in the fridge until you are ready to roll and cut it out.
 You make a large batch of this citrus sugar cookie dough at the beginning of the month during the holiday season and bake up a batch each weekend.

 Let me show you how easy it is to make!